pieaerts/pieaerts/_posts/2018-08-28-chaotically-cool-street-photography-in-kathmandu.md

 ![](/uploads/2g2a2457.jpg)

 **The Hyatt Regency Kathmandu**<br>While Kathmandu is an eclectic and fascinating city, it can easily be overwhelming and exhausting after walking around in the chaos of ‘Dustmandu’ for an entire day.
-All the more important to find a safe haven of your own, which for us turned out to be the Hyatt Regency.
+All the more important to find a safe haven of your own, which for us turned out to be the [Hyatt Regency](https://www.hyatt.com/en-US/hotel/nepal/hyatt-regency-kathmandu/kathm){: target="_blank"}.
 Built on 37 acres of land, the chaos of the streets disappears as soon as you enter the property.
 The overload of senses, kept at bay when entering the soothing grounds, the noises feeling far away, while you can glimpse at the top of the Boudhanath Stupa from the lobby terrace, being just a quick 5-minute walk from the back gate.
 A tranquil spot to reenergise.

 ![](/uploads/2g2a3201-2.jpg)